nagarajan/motleytechpy3/content/leo_szilard/content.md

 Disqus_Identifier: cmsplugin-disqus-62

-I bet you have not heard the name **Leo Szilard** - I can safely make this bet because even with my degrees in physics and engineering (plus a fairly deep interest in history) it took me a very long time to hear about him.
-Neither had any of my friends heard about him.
+I bet you have not heard the name **Leo Szilard** - I feel safe making this bet because even with a deep interest in physics, engineering and a fair interest in scientific history, it took me an unfortunately long time to hear about him (and I feel good losing this bet to a knowledgeable person :-) ).
 Given how well the world knows about his inventions and the effect of this actions, it truly is surprising how little known this person is.
 Read on to find out how one man changed the world and impacted it in the most profound ways.

 <span class="img-width-400">
 ![Alternate text]({static}/images/Szilard-portrait.jpg)